AlanSecundo/psico-app-backend/src/docs/adrs/ADR-004-multi-tenant-architecture.md

 ## Context
 - The application is a SaaS platform for psychologists, where each professional has login access and isolated data.
 - Keycloak will be used as the identity server, providing authentication and access control via JWT.
-- The question arose between using multiple Realms (one per psychologist) or a single Realm with all users.
+- The question arose between using multiple Realms (one per psychologistEntity) or a single Realm with all users.

 ## Considered Alternatives